prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 **Tier 4: High Budget - Intel Core i5-8600k**
 <a target="_blank" href="http://amzn.to/2BZG47m"><img class="img-middle" alt="i5-8600k" src="/img/cpu/i5-8600k.png" /></a>

-Sticking with Intel CPUs in the next price tier, the Core i5-8600k is an extremely powerful processor that will last many years and will never bottleneck a system.
+Sticking with Intel CPUs in the next price tier, the [Core i5-8600k](http://amzn.to/2BZG47m){:target="_blank"} is an extremely powerful processor that will last many years and will never bottleneck a system.

 Priced around $260.00, it is one of the flagship chips of the 8th generation of Intel Core processors.
 This chip was released in late 2017 and will be a viable option for quite a while.
 Based at 3.60 GHz clock speed, this powerhouse is capable of turbo-boosting up to an impressive 4.30 GHz, and that is before overclocking.